connollydean/Markdwon-Tutorial/macrefind.md

 Next, simply type `csrutil disable` into the terminal and hit enter.
 After this you can restart your system by typing `reboot` into the terminal.

 Finally, once your Mac reboots use the command `csrutil status` to check if you've successfully disabled SIP.
-You should see the following:
+You should see something similar to the following:

 >Connollys-MBP:~ connollydean$ csrutil status
 System Integrity Protection status: disabled.

+## Installing rEFInd